artsy/eigen/EXAMPLES.md

 - [CustomSizeInputs.tests.tsx](src/app/Components/ArtworkFilter/Filters/CustomSizeInputs.tests.tsx)
 - [SizesOptionsScreen.tests.tsx](src/app/Components/ArtworkFilter/Filters/SizesOptionsScreen.tests.tsx)

+Read more about how we do testing on [docs/testing.md](docs/testing.md)

 ## I want to write a test with relay.

 Similar to above.
 For `relay` testing we use `resolveMostRecentRelayOperation` to mock the most recent operation.